 You’ll need a good understanding of gear decontamination guidelines so as not to bring in any foreign bacteria.
 This is because Fulford Cave, like several others in Colorado, is home to a species of bat that can easily succumb to White Nose Syndrome, a severe and deadly disease that humans can pass onto bats by bringing contaminated gear.

 That’s also why this cave is closed between October and April–to allow the bats to hibernate without being disturbed.

-Fulford Cave Campground – Open May/June to mid October.
+The Fulford Cave Campground is open from May/June to mid-October.
 It’s first-come, first-serve.
 There is a vault toilet, but no potable water.
 It receives light usage and a lot of bear activity, so pack up your goods